 WHO I AM

-I am a 43 year-old primary school teacher and mother of three.
-I have been in the town council for three electoral terms and I have been an active Green Party member for over ten years.
-I am also a member of parliament, a substitute member of the municipal government and the chair of the Green Women of Oulu.
+I am a 50 year-old primary school teacher and mother of three.
+I have been in the city council for three full electoral terms and I have been an active Green Party member for over ten years.
+I have been a member of parliament ion 2011 -15, I am a substitute member of the municipal government and member of the Green Women of Oulu region.
 I like working with people and I have lived in several different countries.
 I also speak several European languages.

 To me what good and beautiful means is that we have time for each other and do deeds that help other peoples lives.
 Because of us earth is threatened by climate change and growing inequality.
 Therefore, I find work that protects life and builds peace and justice between people extremely important.
 Everyone needs play their part in the creation of a better Finland and a better world for everyone.